God bless the author of this piece. She's certainly got confidence. There're just a few things I'd like to comment on.

 I don't think there's any interpretation of Catholicism accepted within the Church that doesn't place a healthy emphasis on the poor.
 No pope has ever rejected care for the poor.
 Ever.On the surface, this theology would seem to fit with Pope Francis.
 Here's the New Yorker, summing up his approach to poverty as a Catholic:But Francis has opposed liberation theology in Argentina.
 According to the National Catholic Reporter, this seems to have to do more with keeping Jesuits from becoming politically active or working directly in community groups—which would be a departure from the more traditional role of the order—than it does with rejecting an interpretation of Catholicism that places an emphasis on the poor."He has made some sharp remarks about the vanity, self-infatuation, careerism, and pursuit of promotions in the Roman Curia.
 As Archbishop of Buenos Aires, he apparently preferred to be called Father Jorge, and was known for his preoccupation with the city’s poorest, reportedly washing and kissing the feet of patients suffering from AIDS."

 So while the emphasis on poverty could very well become a part of Francis's reign (and looks bound to), we know very little of what, if any, reforms he'd want to implement to make the church more effective at alleviating suffering from poverty.
 Despite his "firsts," there's little evidence so far that the new Pope has radical change in mind for the church.Radical change?
-Yes he does--holiness, with all the impossible transformations that will bring.
+Yes he does--holiness

 No comments: